The busy housewife of the time kept her coal-fired

 THE WEST YORKSHIRE BRIGADE AT SKELTON.

-If an enemy were just now to land on the North Eastern corner of Yorkshire, he would not have things entirely his own way.
 The Durham Militia, a thousand strong, are undergoing their period of training on Redcar Race Course and nearly 2,000 West Riding Volunteers are encamped at Skelton.

 Red coats are visible on every hand, intermingled with the dark dress of the Leeds Rifles, whose uniform is like that of that crack rifle corps, the 60th Rifles.